Skip to main content

 • Will your vision system be required to operate in low light conditions?

 In addition to your required image resolution, you must consider the required image acquisition speed and frame rate, and whether your application require a global shutter – to capture high-speed motion – or a rolling shutter sensor for lower cost and higher available resolutions.
+The choice of camera lens and its focal length are also critical, as they determine how light is directed onto the sensor and affect overall image quality.
+Data transport between the sensor and processing units often relies on frame grabbers or a frame grabber for high-speed, reliable transfer of image data, especially in professional setups.
+Processing time is another important factor, as a faster system can reduce delays in image analysis and improve responsiveness.

 SENSOR MODULE

 The sensor module is a key component of any vision system.
 It not only acts as a substrate for the sensor and lens mount, but must also provide access to the data lines on the sensor, and a physical connection to an appropriate sensor adapter for the data communications protocol employed in your vision system to get the raw image data from the image sensor to an image processor or image processor adapter.
+The communication interface is a critical aspect of sensor module design, enabling reliable data transfer between the sensor and other components within the vision hardware.

 Sensor module are designed so engineers can quickly build a prototype and a proof of concept.
 Later in the product development cycle, you might choose to develop your own PCB that includes only the features you need, or you might choose to integrate the sensor module into your design.

 While the sensor module in your final design may not be a discreet PCB as shown here, all vision systems will require the same core functionality to “talk” to the sensor.
 Because of the high density of the data lines connecting to the sensor, and the requirement for a multi-layer PCB design, this component can present a high engineering cost to develop from scratch, so an off-the-shelf sensor module may be a good choice – at least during prototyping.
+Commercial off the shelf sensor modules are widely available as part of the broader vision hardware ecosystem, offering flexibility and rapid integration for a variety of system requirements.

 OPTICS